jeremymiller00/Predicting-Success-in-Online-Education/README.md

 * K-Nearest Neighbors
 * Multi-layer Perceptron

+Logistic Regression, Random Forest, and Gradient Boosting performed better initially.
+I then performed an extensive grid search and model hyperparamnter tuning to get the best performance out of each classifier type.
+Random Forest and Gradient Boosting performed equally well, with each outperforming Logistic Regression by a siginifcant margin.
+I chose the Random Forest Classifier as my final model given it's strong performance and relatively high level of interpretability.

 ## Evaluation
 Models were evaluated prirmarily using the ROC AUC score and the true positive rate (recall).
 ROC AUC was chosen because ot provides a clear general of sense of how a binary classification perform thoughout the range of prediction thresholds.
 True prositive rate was chosen because it directly accounts for the proportion of the false negative predictions.

 plots

-Though the strength of the predictions relies on the use of many feautres, the following feature were determined to contribute most to predicitions of non-completion:
+Though the strength of the predictions relies on the use of many feautres (as detemined by recursive feature elimination with cross-validation), the following feature were determined to contribute most to predicitions of non-completion:

 ## Next Steps